 While the Housing Profile is specific to housing you can access information on a broader range of issues through the State’s Regional Profile Page at https://statistics.qgso.qld.gov.au/qld-regional-profiles which allows you to look specifically at our residents (based on place of residence) or at our workforce (based on place of work).

-Both of these pages are useful is identifying some of the underlying problems with our housing situation.
+Both pages are useful is identifying some of the underlying problems with our housing situation.